Asymptotic Geometry of Four-Dimensional Steady Solitons: Proof of the main result

 Assume that (\ref{nearness-to-tip-3}) holds for $x_+$.
 Write $z_k:=\Phi_{-s_k}(x_+)$ and recall that $s\mapsto \Phi_{-s}(x_+)$ and $s\mapsto \chi_{-(s-s_0)}(x_+)$ parameterize the same curve for $s\geq 0$.
 From Theorem \ref{existence-of-x-+-}, we have

 where $\bar{x}$ is the tip of $\Bry^3$.
-The estimate \eqref{nearness-to-tip-3} says that $d_{R(z_k)g}(x_k,z_k)$ is uniformly bounded.
-Hence, under the above pointed convergence, after passing to a further subsequence the points $x_k$ converge to some point $(\tilde x,0)\in\Bry^3\times\R$.
+The estimate \eqref{nearness-to-tip-3} implies that $d_{R(z_k)g}(x_k,z_k)$ is uniformly bounded.
+Hence, under the above pointed convergence, after passing to a further subsequence, the points $x_k$ converge to some point $(\tilde x,c)\in\Bry^3\times\R$.
 Therefore,

-Finally, since $R(x_k)/R(z_k)\to R_{\tilde{g}_0}(\tilde{x}) \in (0,1)$, we may replace $R(z_k)$ by $R(x_k)$ to obtain \eqref{eqn:obtaining-points-1}.
+Finally, since $R(x_k)/R(z_k)\to R_{\tilde{g}_0}(\tilde{x}) \in (0,1]$, we may replace $R(z_k)$ by $R(x_k)$ to obtain \eqref{eqn:obtaining-points-1}.

 Conversely, assume that \eqref{eqn:obtaining-points-1} holds.
 Let $\bar x$ denote the tip of $\Bry^3$ and choose $D>0$ such that